10 Electric Light Orchestra Albums Everyone Should Own

 ELO 2

 We continue our top 10 Electric Light Orchestra albums list with the band’s sophomore effort.
 The album was released in 1973.
 The album’s opening track is a delightful progressive rock piece that defined the early Electric Light Orchestra sound.
 Jeff Lynne sings with a much harsher tone on the earlier stuff.
-The opener is a really fun listen.
-The album’s second track “Mama,” is a slow ballad warped in tender strings and a delightful chorus.
+The opener is a fun listen.
+The album’s second track, “Mama,” is a slow ballad warped in tender strings and a delightful chorus.
 It stands as one of our favorite ELO songs of all time.
 Side one closes with a spectacular progressive rock and roll masterpiece that blends Beethoven’s 5th Symphony with Chuck Berry’s “Roll Over Beethoven.”
-This is simply a brilliant 8 minutes that I still never get tired of listening to.
+This is a brilliant 8 minutes that I never get tired of listening to.

 # 3 – Face The Music